Junah-Park/Junah-Park/README.md

+# Software Engineer working on R&D for IMU production at EMCORE
-# Software Engineer with interests in Mixed Reality, Artificial Intelligence, and Brain-Computer Interfaces
+# I'm passionate about Mixed Reality, Artificial Intelligence, and Digital Culture